paldhous/NICAR/2016/md_raw/gephi.md

 ![](./img/gephi_24.jpg)

-You may at this point want to switch on the labels, and note that [Susan Collins](http://www.collins.senate.gov/), the Republican from Maine, was the standout bipartisan Senator in 2014.
+You may at this point want to switch on the labels.
+Note that the single connection between the two partisan clusters goes through [Susan Collins](http://www.collins.senate.gov/), the Republican from Maine, and Joe Donnelly, the Democrat from Indiana.
+Notice also that the Republican Senators running for President became isolated from their party cluster because they missed so many votes.

 Now switch to `Preview`, which is where the appearance of the network graph can be polished before exporting it as a vector graphic.
 Click `Refresh` to see the network graphic drawn with default options:

 ![](./img/gephi_25.jpg)

-You can then customize using the panel on the left, clicking `Refresh` to review each change.
+Now customize using the panel on the left, clicking `Refresh` to review each change.
 Here I have removed the nodes' borders, by setting their width to zero, changed the edges from the default curved to straight, and reduced edge thickness to 0.5:

 ![](./img/gephi_26.jpg)